iscc/iscc-specs/docs/specification.md

 | *Data-ID*              | 0010     | 0000 - Reserved                 | 0x20 |
 | *Instance-ID*          | 0011     | 0000 - Reserved                 | 0x30 |

-## Meta-ID
+## Meta-ID Component

-The Meta-ID is built from minimal and generic metadata of the content to be identified.
+The Meta-ID component is built from minimal and generic metadata of the content to be identified.
 All *text* information supplied to the META-ID generating function is assumed to be UTF-8 encoded.
 Errors that occur during the decoding of such a bytestring input to a native Unicode must terminate the process and must not be silenced.
 An ISCC generating application must provide a `generate_meta_id` function that accepts the following inputs:

 | Name                  | Type    | Required | Description                                                  |
 | :-------------------- | :------ | :------- | :----------------------------------------------------------- |